Code Smell Middle Man

 This smell can be the result of overzealous elimination of Message Chains.

 In other cases, it can be the result of the useful work of a class being gradually moved to other classes.
-The class remains as an empty shell that does not do anything other than delegate.
+The class remains as an empty shell that doesn’t do anything other than delegate.

 - If most of a method’s classes delegate to another class, Remove Middle Man is in order.